 BUT, if you said yes to the questions above and you’d like try another way, why not pop your bubble and embrace the world in a whole new way?

-Here are a few suggestions to get you started.
+Here are 10 tips to get you started.

 What do you have to lose?
 You’re on vacation.
 One of my favorite new experiences was repelling 300 feet into a sink hole in Belize in an excursion called the Black Hole Drop.
 It was one of the most exhilarating adventures of my life and I’d do it again in a heartbeat.
 I’m not suggesting bubble breaking requires activities as extreme as dangling hundreds of feet in the air, but I’m going to assume you get my point.